-There are so many switches in your computer.
-It is not a hand-push switch that we commonly use.
-It is a switch operated by electrical signals.
-The computer counts numbers as ‘1’ and ‘0’ depending on the voltage level.
-High voltage is ‘1’, low voltage is ‘0’.
-Computers do binary calculations by default.
-When the computer adds or subtracts numbers, the electrical signals of ‘1’ and ‘0’ act as a switch in the ‘logic circuit’.
-This switch is a transistor.
+There are so many switches inside your computer that you can’t imagine.
+It’s not the hand-pressed switch we’ve been seeing.
+It is a switch operated by an electrical signal.
+The computer counts ‘1’ and ‘0’ according to the voltage level.
+When the voltage is high, it is ‘1’, and when the voltage is low, it is ‘0’.
+Computers basically do binary calculations.
+When the computer adds and subtracts numbers, the electrical signals of ‘1’ and ‘0’ act as switches for the ‘logical circuit’.
+At the heart of this switch is a transistor.

-Most transistors have three terminals.
-These are called base(B), collector(C), and emitter(E).
+Most transistors have three legs.
+They are called Base, Collector, and Emitter, respectively.

-- base(B): This is a terminal that applies a weak electrical signal to operate the transistor.
+- Base(B): A terminal that applies a weak electric signal to operate the transistor.

 - Collector(C): When a weak electric signal comes in from the base (B), a large current flows through the blocked collector (C).

 - Emitter(E): This is the terminal where the current flowing from the base (B) and the collector (C) is combined.

 Transistor switching action

 Transistors act like switches.
 However, it is not a switch that is pressed by hand.
 Instead, the switch acts automatically according to electrical signals and other physical environments.

 For most transistors, applying a voltage of about 0.6~0.7V or more to the base (B) has the same effect as closing the switch.

 An example of a circuit that turns on an LED by pressing a switch, in a typical switch, just press the switch with your finger to turn on the LED.
 Transistor LED turns on when a voltage of 0.6~0.7V or more is applied to the base (B).